Are Financial Prejudices Standing in the Way of Your Success?

 As I got older, I began to get an idea that maybe, just maybe we weren’t as well off as I thought we were.

-I realized that maybe, just maybe we were closer to
+I realized that maybe, just maybe we were closer to cash poor than rich.

 My mom economized with a ferocity that I didn’t understand.
 For example, she began preparing for winter in June.